tjelvar-olsson/tjelvar-olsson.github.io/_drafts/object_oriented_programming_for_scientists.md

 Finally, do not let your lack of knowledge about "polymorphism" and "inheritance" hold you back from making use of objects.
 Yes, these are interesting topics, and please do read up on them.
-However, they are not essential to your use of object oriented programming (at least not in Python).
+However, they are not essential to your use of object-oriented programming (at least not in Python).

 I hope you find this post useful and that it has encouraged you to try out object-oriented programming.
 Send me a message if you need any help.